Fadi002/de4py/README.md

     </tr>
     <tr>
       <td>Behavior Monitoring</td>
-      <td>De4py can monitor python processes and see if they opened any files handles, opened a process, wrote/readed the memory of other processes and also monitoring if the process terminated other processes, in addition to sockets monitoring.</td>
+      <td>De4py can monitor python processes and see if they opened any files handles, opened a process, wrote/readed the memory of other processes and also monitoring if the process terminated other processes, in addition to sockets monitoring (including the size of data send and the ip that is being sent/recieved from).</td>
     </tr>
   </tbody>
 </table>